eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 - $1 + 1 + 1 + 1 + 1 + 1 = 6$ (which is $6*1$ modulo 7)
 - $1 + 1 + 1 + 1 + 1 + 1 + 1 = 7$, which is $0$ modulo 7 (which is $7*1$ modulo 7)

 As you can see, by repeatedly adding $1$ modulo $7$, we can generate every other element in the group.
 Hence, $1$ is a generator of the group ($\mathbb G_7, +)$.
-Similarly, we could pick $2, 3, 4, 5, or 6$ as our generator, and by performing repeated addition modulo $7$, we would still generate the entire group.
+Similarly, we could pick any number in $2, 3, 4, 5, 6$ as our generator, and by performing repeated addition modulo $7$, we would still generate the entire group.
 This is a special property of groups with a prime number of elements.

 **Generator of Multiplicative Group**